SushantChhetry/leet-code-problems/README.md

    - If they are equal update the pointer values
  - Return true if the loop ends

+### 392. Is Subsequence✅
+(07/17/2023) <br/>
+<strong> two pointer </stromg>
+- Initialize two varibles, p1 for s and p2 for t
+- loop while we check all char in t
+    - if t and s have the char at p2 and p1 respectively, increment p1 and p2
+    - if s char at p1 is not in t char at p2, the increment p1
+- Check if p1++ is lenght of s
+    - if it is not return false
+    - else return true

 ## 🔵 MEDIUM

 ### Remove Duplicates from Sorted Array II ☑